 Claim: A provider’s request to Anthem Blue Cross asking to be paid for a service you’ve received.
 Visit Submitting a Claim to learn more.

 Copayment: A set dollar amount you pay for doctors’ visits, prescriptions and other covered health care services—only available when you see in-network, UC Select providers.
+Note: You may be charged separate copayments for services that involve multiple providers.
+For example, if you have an X-ray, you may be charged one copayment for taking the X-ray and a separate copayment for the radiologist to read it.
 To find a UC Select provider near you, visit anthem.com/ca. (Some services are not available in UC Select and are only available under Anthem Preferred.
 For more details, see UC Select.)

 Deductible: The amount you pay out of pocket for health care each calendar year before the plan begins to share in the cost of covered services.
 There are separate deductibles for in- and out—of-network care.
 What you pay for one doesn’t count toward the other.